Understanding SelfDecode PGx Reports: Medication Check vs. DNAmind

 • Treat DNAmind findings as purely informative and hypothetical

-• Use Medication Check (PGx) when clinical certainty is required
+• Use the Medication Check (PGx) Report when clinical certainty is required

 • Never make medication changes without consulting your doctor

-• Medication Check (PGx) = validated, conservative, clinically grounded
+• Medication Check (PGx) Report — validated, conservative, clinically grounded

-Understanding this distinction helps ensure that genetic insights empower your care without introducing unnecessary risk.
+Understanding this distinction helps you get the most from your genetic insights while keeping your care safe.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.